indiehosters/docker-ocsp/README.md

 # docker-ocsp
-ocsp container for HAProxy service
+ocsp image for HAProxy service

 Check [HAProxy](https://github.com/indiehosters/haproxy) service to see how to use it.